wyne-ybanez/personal-portfolio-master/README.md

 - Images for projects section obtained from [Hubspot's Blog](https://blog.hubspot.com/marketing/best-website-designs-list)
 - Timeline Ending image obtained from [Daily tuition](https://github.com/akashyap2013/PortFolio_Website)

-### Known Bugs
+## Known Bugs

 (i) There is a bug with the carousel indicator `.carousel-indicators li` by which the indicators move up and down when the testimonial section is viewed on mobile device (iPhone 6, 7, 8).

 (ii) When viewed on the Macbook Air 2015 - 13", there was a bug where the blue border behind the "About me" image was not styled properly.
 The `height` and the `bottom` position the blue box did not apply the styles specified in style.css.
-However, upon viewing it on the Macbook Pro - 13" and testing on [ami responsive](http://ami.responsivedesign.is/#), the border was followed its styling accordingly.
+However, upon viewing it on the Macbook Pro - 13" and testing on [ami responsive](http://ami.responsivedesign.is/#), the border followed its styling accordingly.

-### Design Changes
+## Design Changes

 - The website used to incorporate a black background, this has been changed to a white background.
 Text colors and section backgrounds have been changed accordingly